cvarelaruiz/owi2plex/README.md

   -o, --output-file          TEXT     Output file.
   -c, --continuous-numbering BOOLEAN  Continuous numbering across bouquets.
   -l, --list-bouquets                 Display a list of bouquets.
+  -V, --version                       Displays the version of the package.
+  -O, --category-override    TEXT     Category override YAML file.
+See documentation for file format.
   --help                              Show this message and exit.
 ```